 If your QAT matches one of the pictures below based on your version of PowerPoint, BINGO! you are about to reap the rewards of a massive time-saving jackpot.

 If you didn't get to yell "bingo" (dang!), there is still a lot of good stuff for you below!

-Let’s suppose we are helping a friend out and want to customize their QAT (the next cup of coffee is on them).
+Let's suppose we are helping a friend out and want to customize their QAT.

-Now, assuming that we don’t’ know ANYTHING about working in the different master views, we can still set Bill up for speed using his QAT…which is why he is going to owe us a fancy cup of our coffee when we are finished.
+Now, assuming that we don’t' know ANYTHING about working in the different Master Views, we can still set Bill up for speed using his QAT… which is why he is going to owe us a fancy cup of coffee when we are finished.

 Looking at Bill's QAT, he is using PowerPoint 2013 with the default setup (nothing wrong there).

 Sitting down at his computer, Bill says: Let's do this!